vboughner/bixby-capsule-with-aws/docs/05-api-gateway-setup.md

 ## Set up an API Gateway

 You have a database now, and you've got a lambda, you'll need access to these from the outside.
-You'll build an AWS API Gateway.
+For this let's build an AWS API Gateway.
 This will expose a REST api to the outside that anyone can reach, if they know the url.
 In this tutorial you'll secure it with a secret client api key, so it will only respond to you.
 Everyone else gets an error if they try to use it.

 Also, we're going to create 2 different "stages" for your API Gateway, one called `dev` and one called `prod`.
-This will allow the API Gateway to execute a different version of your lambda function, depending on which url is used, as the dev and prod urls will be a little different.
+This will allow the API Gateway to execute a different version of your lambda function, depending on which url is used (as the dev and prod urls will be a little different).
 You'll use the `dev` and `prod` aliases you set up for your lambda in the last page of instructions.

 Having two different "stages" like this means that you can assign a stable version of your lambda for use in